pakket-project/spec/README.md

 ## Central Git repository (core)

 Hosted on GH.
-Contains the packages, package definitions, and metadata & package scripts for every specific version.
+Contains the packages, package definitions, metadata & package scripts for every specific version.

 All scripts should be executables.